 Equipment

 Glass and metal pans conduct heat differently.
 Glass bakeware takes longer to heat up than metal pans, and retains heat for longer once hot.
-Using a glass pan without adjusting this recipe might result in overbaked edges, as the batter will take longer to cook, and then might bake too quickly towards the sides.
-If you only have a glass pan, you may need to experiment with lowering the heat by 25 degrees Fahrenheit and baking for an additional 10 minutes.
-King Arthur Baking has visual examples of recipes tested using different pans here.
+Using a glass pan without adjusting this recipe might result in overbaked edges, as the dough will take longer to cook, and might bake too long towards the sides.

 Storage

-If you make the blondie dough promptly, the melted butter will still be warm, and the dough will have a much thinner consistency.
+If you make the blondie dough quickly, the melted butter will still be warm, and the dough will have a thinner consistency.
 If you make the dough slowly (or barely melt the butter), the dough will begin to firm up and you'll need to press it into the pan.
-I baked batches with the dough both thinner and thicker with no significant change to the final result.

 Though the terms are similar, the two cookie varieties are actually different from each other.
 Speculaas cookies originated in the Netherlands and are full of flavorful spices, much like gingerbread.
 Speculaas spice commonly includes cinnamon, nutmeg, cardamom, white pepper, cloves, ginger, allspice and cloves.